 Calgary Tower

-One of the top Calgary attractions is viewing the city from the Calgary Tower, a 190.8-metre free-standing observation tower.
+One of the top attractions in Calgary is the view of the city from the Calgary Tower, a 190.8-metre free-standing observation tower.
 Have a bite to eat in the Sky 360 Restaurant and Lounge, and then stand on the Observation Deck to see a panoramic view (not recommended if you are afraid of heights!).
-Be sure afterward to browse the gift shop, which features unique Calgary Tower memorabilia.
+Be sure to browse the gift shop afterward, which features unique Calgary Tower memorabilia.

 Downhill Karting

 If you’re an adrenaline junky, then Downhill Karting is a must-do on your visit to Calgary.
-You get to the top and start of the track via a chair-lift and it’s where the excitement begins!
-You will race down the hill descending over 100 metres and winding down a 1.8 km track with over 50 twists and turns.
+You get to the top and start of the track via a chair-lift, and the excitement begins there!
+You will race down the hill, descending over 100 metres and winding down a 1.8 km track with over 50 twists and turns.
 It will surely get the blood pumping.
 The only question that remains is, who will take the checkered flag?

 Spend a Day at Calaway Park

 It’s fun for the whole family at Calaway Park.
 Open from May through October, there is so much to do at this outdoor amusement park.
 There are so many things to do here, including 32 rides, with the Vortex roller coaster, the log ride, and bumper boats being the most popular.
-And included with the Calaway Park admission visitors get to enjoy unlimited rides, live entertainment, and access to the Haunted Hotel, Spray n’ Play and Cinemagic 3D.
-The only thing you need to bring extra money for is food and games!
+Also included with the Calaway Park admission is the opportunity for visitors to enjoy unlimited rides, live entertainment, and access to the Haunted Hotel, Spray n’ Play, and Cinemagic 3D.
+The only things you need to bring extra money for are food and games!

 Try an Escape Room